What is pension offsetting?

 Dealing with overseas pensions can be more complex than dealing with UK-based pensions.
 It is advisable to seek professional advice from a pension actuary who specialises in international pensions before making any decisions, as well as a law firm, like Osbornes, that specialises in international divorce.

-We can commission pension actuarial reports on your behalf and help to explore the options available in relation to foreign pensions, including drawing up suitable agreements or representing you at court.
+We can commission pension actuarial reports on your behalf and help to explore the options available in relation to foreign pensions, including drawing up suitable agreements or representing you in court.

 How our solicitors can help